ncoop57/tango/README.md

 > Tango is a research tool for automatically detecting duplicate video-based bug reports by combining visual and textual information present in the videos.

-**Note: All results can be reproduced through this package.
-However, we are only including results for our best performing visual (SimCLR-bovw-5fps-1,000vw) and combined model (SimCLR-bovw-5fps-1,000vw and OCR+IR-all_text-5fps).
+**Note: All rankings and results can be reproduced through this package.
+However, we are only including rankings for our best performing visual (SimCLR-bovw-5fps-1,000vw) and combined model (SimCLR-bovw-5fps-1,000vw and OCR+IR-all_text-5fps).
 We will provide the rest of the results upon acceptance**

 ## Data